glessard/swift-channels/README.md

 swift-channels
 ==============

-This library contains concurrency constructs for use in Swift, tested on Mac OS X.
+This library contains concurrency constructs for use in Swift.

 The concurrency model this attempts to achieve is similar to that of Go, wherein concurrent threads are encouraged to synchronize and share data chiefly through type-constrained channels.
-This is also somewhat similar to the concurrency model of Labview, in that the execution of major nodes in the program can be organized around the flow of data through channels.

 The main part of this is a channel (`Chan<T>`) class that models sending and receiving (strongly typed) messages on a bounded queue.
-Channel creation returns a tuple of objects that model the endpoints of the channel (as in Rust).
+By default, Channel creation returns a tuple of objects that act as the endpoints of the channel: `Sender<T>` and `Receiver<T>`.

-Sending on the channel is achieved with an infix `<-` operator on the Sender object; this operation will block whenever the channel is full.
-Receiving from the channel is achieved with an unary prefix `<-` operator on the Receiver object; this operation will block whenever the channel is empty.
+Sending on the channel is achieved with an infix `<-` operator on the `Sender` object; this operation will block whenever the channel is full.
+Receiving from the channel is achieved with an unary prefix `<-` operator on the `Receiver` object; this operation will block whenever the channel is empty.

 A channel can be closed by invoking the `close()` method on either the Sender or the Receiver, though closing via the Sender should be more useful.
-Further sends on a closed channel have no effect, while receive operations continue normally until the channel is drained.
+Receive operations on a closed channel continue normally until the channel is drained.
 Receiving from a closed, empty channel returns nil.

 Channels can be used in buffered and unbuffered form.
 In an unbuffered channel a receive operation will block until a sender is ready (and vice-versa).
 A buffered channel can store a certain number of elements, after which the next send operation will block.

-Thread blocking is implemented with pthreads mutex locks and condition variables, while threads are spawned with Grand Central Dispatch (GCD).
-Thread blocking can be successfully implemented with GCD, but it is slower.
-A GCD-based channel implementation can be found in the file `concurrency/chan-blocks.swift`.
-It is a drop-in replacement for `chan-pthreads.swift`
+Thread blocking and thread spawning is implemented with libdispatch (aka GCD); a pthreads-based implementation of thread blocking exists as subclasses of `PChan`.
+The pthreads implementations are not quite as fast as the libdispatch semaphore versions.

 Along with a channels implementation, this library includes an `async` pseudo-keyword, a simple shortcut to launch a closure asynchronously